 Christmas is a time of giving.
 Kindness is a wonderful way to give to others without costing a dime.
-We have put together 4 helpful and simple ideas outlining how you can promote Christmas kindness in the classroom (plus a freebie, so keep on reading!)
+We have put together 7 helpful and simple ideas outlining how you can promote Christmas kindness in the classroom (plus some freebies, so keep on reading!)

 1. Daily Reminders